GregBasera/AppliDB/README.md

 - Frontend is designed to pull **ALL** records from the backend upon launch and page reloads.
   - Pros: Easy Filtering, Sorting, Searching
-  - Cons: Requires good client-side hardware
+  - Cons: Slow load times

 ---